How to Best Navigate Waters: The Key to Maneuvering a SUP Board on the Wave Face

 Understanding Your SUP Board

 Not all SUPs are the same.
 Thus, if you wish to have better control over it on the waves, it’s crucial to know and understand the parts of your board and how they function.

-First of all, a board with a pointy nose will cut through waves with little effort, but it will be less stable.
+First, a board with a pointy nose will cut through waves with little effort, but it will be less stable.